Mahmodul-Hasan/postgresql-mh/README.md

             );
 Check, the list of DataTypes available in Postgres [Clcik Here](https://www.postgresql.org/docs/12/datatype.html)

 So why Table is important, for example, we want to save a new contact in our phone, which information do we need to save a new contact?
-For example, we need a person firs_name, last_name, Phone_number, email, address etc.
+We need a person firs_name, last_name, Phone_number, email, address etc.
 Now Let's create a new table __contacts__ with such information:

             CREATE TABLE contacts (